disco-lang/disco/CONTRIBUTING.md

 think it should be accepted, or a program that seems to output the wrong result.
-Even if the error turns out to be in your understanding rather than in the documentation or code, it's still a valuable contribution since it may point out a way that the documentation or interface could be improved to help reduce similar confusion in the future.
+Even if the error turns out to be in your understanding rather than in the documentation or code, it's still a valuable contribution, since it may point out a way that the documentation or interface could be improved to help reduce similar confusion in the future.